 How to Save Contacts From WordPress Forms to Google Sheets

-Follow these steps to connect your contact form to a Google spreadsheet.
+If you’d prefer to read along, follow these steps to connect your contact form to a Google spreadsheet.

 Step 1: Integrate WPForms With Google Sheets

 After the installation, you’ll need to create a simple WordPress form.
 You can see our tutorial on creating a simple contact form in WPForms.
 Let’s rename the form as Google Sheets for the sake of this example.

 In order to import entries into Google Sheets from your form, you’ll need to install and activate Zapier addon on your site.
 The Zapier addon lets you connect your WordPress forms to over 2,000+ web apps, including things like Salesforce, Jira, and the Google Sheets app.

 For more help with this step, you can check out our tutorial on how to install and use the Zapier addon.

 Now let’s take a look at how to connect WordPress forms to Google Sheets.

 Log into your Zapier account and click the Make a Zap button in the top navigation.

 Then, follow Zapier’s step by step guide to create a Zap.
 To see screenshots of every step, you can refer to our tutorial on using Zapier with WPForms.